N2O-SSA

 Abstract

 In this project, we will use a novel measurement technique – laser spectroscopy – to study N2O emissions from agricultural soils in Kenya.
 Laser spectroscopy allows us to directly monitor the isotopic composition of N2O emitted from soils, and thus infer the microbial N2O production and consumption pathways occurring in the soils.
 We will monitor N2O emissions and isotopic composition through a dry-wet seasonal transition to understand how climate and soil moisture control the production of N2O.
 We will relate our results to observations of N2O emissions made at other sites in sub-Saharan Africa, and use machine learning techniques to develop a new model of N2O emissions.
-This will allow us to understand and predict emissions and thus contribute to the development and uptake of sustainable agricultural practices.
+This will allow us to understand and predict emissions and thus contribution to the development and uptake of sustainable agricultural practices.

 People